For Sole Traders, Freelancers and Contractors

 All costs relating to a rented office can be included.
 If you have a home office, a reasonable proportion of home bills such as light, heating and broadband can be included.

 I record all my mileage for business.
-Over the last 6 years, a consistent figure of 71% of km driven are accounted for by business.
+Over the first 6 years, a consistent figure of 71% of km driven were accounted for by business.
 So I can put 71% of my Diesel, Car Maintenance and other Motoring Expenses in as Expenses.
 Please note that any mileage to the office or place of work (such as Hairdressers) is not included in those calculations as this is considered as a commute.
+But you can travel from that place of work to a customer or client meeting.
+My % figure dramatically reduced during Covid but so did the actual amount spent on diesel as we all switched to Zoom.
+Thankfully the hybrid model has reduced total mileage for business which is good for the environment and the pocket as fuel prices skyrocketed in 2022.

 The revenue publishes very good guides on what constitutes a legitimate business expense.
 Common sense applies, e.g. expenditure on business suits is not valid on basis that employees in similar businesses have to buy their own clothes.